zlatko-ms/az-capps-private/README.md

 #### Deploy

-If you are a subscription Contributor and have the necessary RBACs to create a resource group you can simply issue the following command :
+If you are a subscription Contributor and have the necessary RBACs to create a resource group you can simply issue the following command in order to use the default demo resource group name :

 ```bash
 make
 ```

-If you need to target a specific resource group beacause your Contributor privileges are limited to that scope, then you'll have to provide the name of the resource group :
+If you'd like to override the resource group name, or to deploy the resources on an already existing resource group on which you have the Contributor role, then specify the name or the group on the command line :

 ```bash
 make rgName=<myRGName>
 ```
 You can also override the default location of the demo resources by indicating, for instance :

 ```bash